wdi-sg/gitbook-2019/02-js-intro/03-functions.md

  *
  * function signature
  * hourlyRate (number), hoursWorked (number) --> monthlyWage (number) *
- * function purpose
- * To calculate the monthly wage of a worker given a rate and the hours worked.
- *
- * function header
- * calculateWage( hourlyRate, hoursWorked )
- *
  * functional examples
  * var monthlyWage = calculateWage( 15, 40 ); // will equal 600